benjamin-recht/benjamin-recht.github.io/_posts/2017-12-05-kitchen-sinks.md

 There’s a self-congratulatory feeling in the air.
 Andrew Ng goes as far as saying that "artificial intelligence is the new electricity."
 But we'd like to offer an alternative metaphor: machine learning has become alchemy.

   Slide: Alchemy photo

-Don't get us wron.
+Don't get us wrong.
 Alchemy’s ok.
 Alchemy’s not bad.
 There’s a place for alchemy.
 Alchemy worked.

 ## Alchemy worked